 The programme is generously supported by major industry partners, including:

 Central played a major role in the establishment of the Association of Sound Designers (ASD), which provides a platform for continuing professional development and community support.

 Many opportunities for sound students come through the network of graduates already well placed in the industry.

 Gareth Fry (1996) is the Chair of the Association of South Designers and was the Sound Designer for the London 2012 Olympic Opening Ceremony.
 He also won an Olivier Award in 2017 for Best Sound Design for J.K Rowling’s West End play, Harry Potter and the Cursed Child.

 Carolyn Downing (2002) won the 2014 Olivier Award for Best Sound Design for Chimerica.
 Other Sound Design credits include, The Motherf**ker with the Hat (The National Theatre), Teddy Ferrara (Donmar Warehouse) and King John (The Royal Shakespeare Company).

 View profiles of the academic staff who teach on this course.
-Click on each staff member to see their CV.
+Click on each staff member to find out more about them.

-View profiles of the Class of 2017 for this course.
-Click on each student to see to their CV.
+View profiles of the Class of 2018 for this course.
+Click on each student to find out more about them.